Extended-Thunder/send-later/index.md

 ### Time-of-day and day-of-week restrictions

-You can also specify time-of-day and day-of-week restrictions for when your message will be delivered. **IMPORTANT NOTE:** You will only see the option to set a time-of-day restriction if you have the Lightning add-on installed and enabled.
+You can also specify time-of-day and day-of-week restrictions for when your message will be delivered.

 These restrictions have different (but, I hope, somewhat intuitive) effects based on what kind of scheduling you are doing:

 -   If you enter restrictions with an explicit, one-shot (i.e., not recurring) send time, then Send Later will adjust the send time you